swaptacular/swpt-k8s-config/README.md

 ## Wait for the cluster to start the pods

 This will take some time.
 You may use `kubectl` to monitor the process.
-To check for problems durind FluxCD's reconciliation, you may use this command:
+To check for problems during FluxCD's reconciliation, you may use this command:

 ``` console